Bruh722/ccjs200/README.md

 | Nonviolent = Yes   | 231 | 57 | 288 |
 | Total    | 556 | 146 | 702 |

 a.
-What is the probability that someone drawn at random from this sample was not previously arrested?
+What is the probability that someone drawn at random from this sample was not previously arrested? (general multiplication rule)

 ```Rout
 a.
 0.287